Florida Documentary Stamp Tax

 Taxpayers who paid $5,000 or more in documentary stamp tax during the most recent state fiscal year (July 1 — June 30) are required to file and pay electronically during the next calendar year.

-When you electronically pay only or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation number no later than 5:00 p.m., ET, on the business day prior to the 20th to avoid penalty and interest.
-For a list of the electronic payment deadlines, visit the Department's Forms and Publications webpage and select the current year Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659) under the eServices section.
+Whether you electronically pay only or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation number no later than 5 p.m.
+ET on the business day prior to the 20th to avoid penalty and interest.
+For a list of the electronic payment deadlines, visit the Department's Forms and Publications webpage and select the current year's Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659) under the eServices section.